-- (a) person named in this Prospectus as performing a function in a professional, advisory or other capacity in connection with the preparation or distribution of this Prospectus; - (b) promoter of the Company; or - (c) underwriter (but not a sub-underwriter) to the issue or a financial services licensee named in this Prospectus as a financial services licensee involved in the issue, and no amounts have been paid or agreed to be paid and no benefits have been given or agreed to be given to any of these persons for services provided in connection with:
+- a. person named in this Prospectus as performing a function in a professional, advisory or other capacity in connection with the preparation or distribution of this Prospectus; - b. promoter of the Company; or - c. underwriter (but not a sub-underwriter) to the issue or a financial services licensee named in this Prospectus as a financial services licensee involved in the issue, holds, or has held within the 2 years preceding lodgement of this Prospectus with the ASIC, any interest in:

-- (d) the formation or promotion of the Company;
+- d. the formation or promotion of the Company;

-- (e) any property acquired or proposed to be acquired by the Company in connection with:
+- e. any property acquired or proposed to be acquired by the Company in connection with:

-- (i) its formation or promotion; or
+- i. its formation or promotion; or

-- (ii) the Offer; or
+- ii. the Offer; or

-- (f) the Offer,
+- f. the Offer,